zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/motor.rst

 A motor instance is created by subclassing ``MultiMotorInterface``, which provides essential features for a generic multi-axis motor.

-For real hardware, you should implement device-specific communication methods in your subclass as follows.
+For real hardware, you should implement device-specific communication methods in your subclass as follows:

 .. code-block:: python